skokielibrary/spl-content/_content/mick/services--study-meeting-rooms.markdown

 [Info or link for kids' study rooms]

 ##Meeting rooms
-The library has two meeting rooms and an auditorium  be available for community meetings.
-Click the links below for the meeting room policy, rules and procedures for using meeting rooms, and an application form.
+The library has two large meeting rooms and an auditorium available for community programs.
+- Read our meeting room policy [link] and rules and procedures [link]
+- Download and print application forms for the Book Discussion Room [pdf], Mary Radmacher Room [pdf], and Petty Auditorium [link]

 ##Business & Career Center
-If you have a Skokie Public Library business card [link], you can use our Business and Career Center as a work, meeting, and seminar space.
-Visit our Business & Career Center Page to find out more
+Skokie Public Library business card holders [link] can use the second-floor Business and Career Center, a suite of three rooms available for study, work, meeting, or seminar space.
+Visit our Business & Career Center page [link] to learn more.

-The Business and Career Center is a suite of three rooms that can accommodate up to 49 people.
-They include a Program Room, a Committee Room, and a Conference Room.